Chromatic Alpha Complexes: Mono-chromatic Point Sets

 Letting $A \subseteq \Rspace^d$ be a finite set of points, the \emph{Voronoi domain} of $a \in A$, denoted $\domain{a}{A}$, is the set of points $x \in \Rspace^d$ that satisfy $\Edist{x}{a} \leq \Edist{x}{b}$ for all $b \in A$.
 Observe that $\domain{a}{A}$ is the intersection of finitely many closed half-spaces and therefore a closed convex polyhedron.
-The \emph{Voronoi tessellation} of~$A$, denoted $\Voronoi{}{A}$, is the collection of Voronoi domains defined by points in $A$.
+The \emph{Voronoi tessellation} of~$A$, denoted $\Voronoi{}{A}$, is the collection of Voronoi domains defined by the points in $A$.
 These domains cover $\Rspace^d$ while their interiors are pairwise disjoint.
 Nevertheless, a collection of these polyhedra may overlap in a shared face, which we refer to as a \emph{Voronoi cell}.
-For a generic set, $A$, the dimension of a Voronoi cell is determined by the number of Voronoi domains that contain it.
-We call a point set generic if no $p+2$ points in $A$ lie on a common $(p-1)$-dimensional sphere in $\Rspace^d$.
-Then, indeed, the common intersection of any $p+1$ Voronoi domains is either empty or $(d-p)$-dimensional.
-Note that we allow more than $p+1$ points lying on a $p$-dimensional affine subspace.
+For a generic set, $A$, the dimension of a Voronoi cell is determined by the number of Voronoi domains that share it.

+\begin{definition}[Conventional Genericity] We call a point set, $A \subseteq \Rspace^d$, \emph{generic} if every $p$-sphere, with $0 \leq p < d$, passes through at most $p+2$ points of $A$. \end{definition} Then, indeed, the common intersection of any $p+1$ Voronoi domains is either empty or a convex polyhedron of dimension $d-p$.
+Note that our notion of genericity allows for more than $p+1$ points on a $p$-dimensional affine subspace.

-The \emph{Delaunay mosaic}, $\Delaunay{}{A}$, is the nerve of the Voronoi domains, that is, a simplicial complex with $A$ as the vertex set, and a simplex for each non-empty collection of points with intersecting Voronoi domains.
-Note that in the generic case described above, the definition of Delaunay mosaic in terms of nerve agrees with the definition as a \emph{dual}.
+The \emph{Delaunay complex}, denoted $\Delaunay{}{A}$, is the simplicial complex with vertex set $A$ that contains a simplex corresponding to each collection of Voronoi domains with non-empty common intersection.
+It is isomorphic to the nerve of the Voronoi domains,

+The Delaunay complex can also be characterized with empty spheres passing through points.
+A ($(d-1)$-dimensional) sphere, $S$, is \emph{empty} if all points of $A$ lie on or outside the sphere, so there are no points inside the sphere; that is, no points in the interior of the ball bounded by the sphere.
+Furthermore, we say the sphere \emph{passes through} the points that lie on the sphere; see the left panel of Figure~\ref{fig:different_radii} for an empty $1$-sphere that passes through three points.

+\begin{lemma} Let $A \subseteq \Rspace^d$ be a finite set of points, and $\nu \subseteq A$.
+Then $\nu$ is a simplex in the Delaunay complex iff there exists an empty sphere that passes through all points in $\nu$. \end{lemma} \begin{proof} Let $\nu \in \Delaunay{}{A}$.
+By definition of Delaunay complex, $\bigcap_{a \in \nu} \domain{a}{A} \neq \emptyset$, and we let $x$ be a point in this common intersection of Voronoi domains.
+Then $x$ has the same distance to all points in $\nu$ and the same or a larger distance to all other points in $A$.
+Hence, $x$ is the center of an empty sphere that passes through all points in $\nu$, and possibly also through other points of $A$.
+Each of the above implications can be reversed, which implies that $x$ is in the intersection of Voronoi domains of points in $\nu$ iff $x$ is the center of an empty ball that passes through $\nu$. \end{proof}